matplotlib/matplotlib/doc/users/next_whats_new/set_colors_ticks_and_ticklabels_rcparams.rst

 -------------------------------------------------------------------------

-The color of ticks and tick labels can now be set independently from the matplotlib rc file or the rcParams using the :rc:`xtick.color` or :rc:`ytick.color` parameters to set the tick colors and the :rc:`xtick.labelcolor` or :rc:`ytick.labelcolor` parameters to set the tick label colors.
+The color of ticks and tick labels can now be set independently from the matplotlib rc file or the rcParams. :rc:`xtick.color` used to define the tick color and the label color.
+The label color can now be set independently using :rc:`xtick.labelcolor`.
+It defaults to "inherit" which will take the value from :rc:`xtick.color`.
+The same holds for ``ytick.[label]color``.
 For instance, to set the ticks to light grey and the tick labels to black, one can use the following code in a script::

     import matplotlib as mpl